aimanzuha123/sales-dashboard-analytics/README.md

-# sales-dashboard-analytics
+ sales-dashboard-analytics
-Sales dashboard and customer segmentation analytics project using Python
+Sales dashboard and customer segmentation analytics project using Python.